tiket-oss/go-caregiver/README.md

 ### Configuration

-Go-Runner aims to help operations on running said application using a file, containing the application's variables, and how the log rotation policy should be.
+Go-Caregiver aims to help operations on running said application using a file, containing the application's variables, and how the log rotation policy should be.
 A sample configuration will look like this.

 ```json
 {